 Generali China Insurance used for the first time Tik Tok on live show, to introduce their products and services to their customers, who are far more active on social media than before.
 Source: Linkedin, Jack Yuan – Generali China Insurance CEO

-The concept of providing a relevant customer experience is neither new nor exclusive to the pharmaceutical industry.
+The concept of providing a relevant customer experience is neither new nor exclusive to the pharmaceutical and medical device industry.
 HCPs are now much more digitally native and willing to engage with new channels.
 China is the fastest growing digital country in the world with 61% of HCPs willing to participate in remote virtual engagements and over 75% recommending on-demand interactions versus a scheduled meeting (Source : PharmaFuture).
 User friendliness is a must (HCP is busy and has less and less time to spend with detailers).

 Efficiency of a channel based on its reach and influence according to HCPs.
 Source: The Digital Savvy HCP 2017, Pharmafuture)

 Yet, new research shows that many life sciences companies are not fully leveraging customer experience to differentiate from competitors and gain trust of physicians & patients.
 Most pharma companies don’t base their plans on customer preferences.
 While physicians prefer a mix of communication (multichannel communication), pharma companies appear to underutilize digital channels and likely rely too much on face-to-face meetings.
 And while physicians prefer medical education and clinical practice – like guidelines, patient support and clinical cases- most pharma companies focus on promoting products (Source : The State of Customer Experience in the Pharmaceutical Industry, 2018, DT Consulting).
 “Content is king” to provide relevant experience to HCPs, and user friendliness is a must since HCPs have less and less time to spend with detailers.